Mother's Day marketing campaign

 Mother's Day marketing - Statista

-2. Consumers are price-sensitive in 2024 – make sure to highlight discounts, deals, and special offers in your Mother’s Day campaigns.
+2. Consumers are still price-sensitive in 2026 – make sure to highlight discounts, deals, and special offers in your Mother’s Day campaigns.

-It’s no secret for any marketer in 2024, the previous year has been hard on consumers.
+It’s no secret for any marketer in 2026, the previous years have been hard on consumers.
 You have to make sure that your campaigns highlight the cost value of your offering; special deals, offers, the possibility to win a Mother’s Day gift or discount codes, etc.

 3. Your Mother’s Day campaign can help your customers find the perfect gift.